RNU2-2 Clinical Guide for Physicians & Researchers | ReNU2

 Role of U2 snRNA in Splicing

-U2 snRNA is recruited to the pre-spliceosome (complex A) where it base-pairs with the intron branch point sequence through its branch-point recognition sequence (BPRS).
+U2 snRNA is recruited to the pre-spliceosome (complex A) where it base-pairs with the intron branch point sequence through its BPRS.
 This interaction is essential for nucleophilic attack of the branchpoint adenosine on the 5′ splice site — the first catalytic step of splicing (intron lariat formation).
-Disruption of U2 function therefore has broad consequences for gene expression throughout the transcriptome.[1]
+The 5′ domain of U2 undergoes extensive dynamic remodeling during spliceosome assembly: the BSL opens to allow intron recognition through U2/BS branch helix formation, and the U2/U6 helix II forms during the transition to active spliceosome complexes.
+Disruption of U2 function therefore has broad consequences for gene expression throughout the transcriptome.[1][5]

 R-Loop Mutagenesis Model